kdesai2018/ultimate-hackathon-starting-guide/machine-learning/README.md

   - Less accurate models
   - Simple models with minial debugging

-Tensorflow (Recommended for experienced users and high performance reduced size models):
+Tensorflow (Recommended for experienced users and high performance models despite smaller datasets):
   - High and Low level API's
   - Faster runtimes
   - Harder to use